NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 To support processing these files, we want to mount the data on various virtual machines and nodes in the Kubernetes cluster so that mutliple processors can seamlessly update and access the data.
-Thus our plan is to use a shared filesystem.
+Thus our plan is to use a shared virtual filesystem.
+Reading from and writing to the shared virtual filesystem will result in reads and writes against the files in the physical layout using checksums.

 Legacy MN Indexing
 ~~~~~~~~~~~~~~~~~~~